Boeing says it's considering temporary layoffs to save cash during the strike by machinists

 Boeing's business is in a difficult spot, he said, adding: “This strike jeopardizes our recovery in a significant way.”

 About 33,000 workers represented by the International Association of Machinists and Aerospace Workers began a strike early Friday.
-The walkout came after workers rejected an offer with pay raises of 25% over four years.
+The walkout came after workers rejected an offer of a 25% increase in pay over four years.
+The union originally sought a pay hike of at least 40%.

 Representatives of the company and the union are scheduled to meet Tuesday with federal mediators.
 The union has started to survey its members to learn what they want most in a new contract.